bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Add Click Handler for "Next" Button." />
 </p>

-Now we&apos;re ready to add our click handlers and make the script work.
-We need a click handler for that next button.
+<p>Now we&apos;re ready to add our click handlers and make the script work.
+We
+need a click handler for that next button.
 And when you click the next button, we&apos;re going to increase the counter.
 The counter is going to go from zero to 1 and then we&apos;re going to set the left position to a -400 pixels.
 We take that counter and we multiply it by the image width; 1 &ast;
 400 is 400 and we&apos;re going to put a - in front of it because we&apos;re
-going to move it a - 400 pixels.
+going to move it a - 400 pixels.</p>

-Let&apos;s add this into our script over here again.
-The best way to do this is to type from the outside in.
-I&apos;m going to add an event listener like this.
+<p>Let&apos;s add this into our script over here again.
+The best way to do this
+is to type from the outside in.
+I&apos;m going to add an event listener like this.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 313. identify id='next' in my index.html (186) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">